DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 ## Warning:
 **Apptainer version:**
-- v1.4 leads to significantly higher memory usage?? (~80GB vs 3.5GB)
+- v1.4 leads to significantly higher memory usage?? (~80GB vs 3.5GB).
+This seems to be fixed in v1.4.1.

 **Docker and apptainer incompatability:**
 - If you get the following error when running the apptainer build step